frankvegadelgado/capablanca/README.md

 ```
 usage: cover [-h] -i INPUTFILE [-a] [-b] [-c] [-v] [-l] [--version]

-Approximate Solution to the Minimum Vertex Cover Problem for an undirected graph represented by a Boolean Adjacency Matrix given in a File within a factor lesser than sqrt(2).
+Approximating the Minimum Vertex Cover within a factor of less than sqrt(2) for an undirected graph represented by a Boolean
+adjacency matrix in a file.

 options:
   -h, --help            show this help message and exit